layer5io/docs/content/en/meshmap/designer/share-resource/_index.md

 ---
-title: Resource Access
+title: Sharing Designs
 description: >
-  Using control access to manage resource permissions and visibility.
+  Share design with other users and use control access to manage design access permissions and visibility.
 weight: 3
 categories: [Designer]
 tags: [designs, collaboration, review]